tiltowait/oregon-by-night/docs/house-rules.md

 - Fire Damage from non-fire sources (Burning Wrath, Burning Blade, etc) can be soaked with armor, and that armor is destroyed normally as stated in the RAW.
 - Do not roll for Rötschreck for fire even nominally under your Character’s control unless you Botch the roll for its use.
 “Relatively innocuous stimuli, or stimuli directly under the character’s control, are unlikely to induce Rötschreck.”
 Core, p307
 - Vampires, their remains after Final Death (if any), vitae (with any of the supernatural qualities listed in the “decay” chain above), etc, et al, all turn to ash upon exposure to even the most tenuous of sunlight.
-- <u>Drugs do not interact with supernatural powers.</u>
+- Drugs do not interact with supernatural powers.
-- <u>You may choose to forego a roll and suffer the consequences for its failure.
-Among other things, this is to more easily allow Players to switch from Humanity to a Path, or between Paths of Enlightenment.</u>
+- You may choose to forego a roll and suffer the consequences for its failure.
+Among other things, this is to more easily allow Players to switch from Humanity to a Path, or between Paths of Enlightenment.

 ### 17. On the Blood Bond